I’ve had enough people ask me about my creative process and history that I decided to make a Q&A about it. Enjoy!

 Do you share your books with others while they’re still in progress?

 Absolutely.
 I have three trusted friends and one trusted mother who get my novels on a chapter by chapter basis.
 I find their feedback crucial for getting me out of my head and finding passages that could be better explained.

 What advice do you have for writers?

 I’d provide a nice, thoughtful answer but there is no way in hell it would be as good as Seanan McGuire’s “50 Thoughts on Writing.”
 Do yourself a favor and read the whole thing.

-Have a question that isn’t answered in this FAQ?
-Need clarification on something I posted here?
+Have a question that isn’t answered here?
+Need clarification on something I posted?
 Send me an e-mail and I’ll see what I can do.